NVIDIA/nvidia-dlfw-inspect/docs/features.md

 # Defining Custom Features
 In the context of this tool, a feature has a set of APIs that provide a specific functionality for a namespace.
 Features are defined as classes and are registered to a corresponding namespace.

-This document provides a step-by-step guide on how to add a new feature: please check [FakeQuant](examples/sample_namespace/sample_feature.py) for the full implementation.
+This document provides a step-by-step guide on how to add a new feature: please check [FakeQuant](/examples/sample_namespace/sample_feature.py) for the full implementation.

 ## Prerequisites

 All features must belong to a namespace.
 The namespace must be defined along with its API, default features and ConfigAPIMapper.
-We provide 2 predefined namespaces that you can attach features too if required - [GenericFrameworkAPI](nvdlfw_inspect/debug_features/generic_feature_api.py) and `TransformerEngineAPI` (This is available on TransformerEngine [Github](https://github.com/NVIDIA/TransformerEngine)) .
+We provide 2 predefined namespaces that you can attach features too if required - [GenericFrameworkAPI](/nvdlfw_inspect/debug_features/generic_feature_api.py) and `TransformerEngineAPI` (This will be available on TransformerEngine [Github](https://github.com/NVIDIA/TransformerEngine) soon) .
 GenericFrameworkAPI is used for features that can be used within any framework, whereas, TransformerEngineAPI is used for TransformerEngine specific features only.

-To define new namespaces, refer to [docs/namespaces.md](docs/namespaces.md) doc before creating features.
+To define new namespaces, refer to [docs/namespaces.md](/docs/namespaces.md) doc before creating features.

 ## Overview